SFTtech/openage/doc/nyan/api_reference/reference_aux.md

 Upper bound for the target resource amount.

 **scope**
 An optional scope for which the adjustments are made.
-When a scope is defined, the transfered resource amounts are changed for *all* abilities that reference the same scope object in their exchange mode.
+When a scope is defined, the transferred resource amounts are changed for *all* abilities that reference the same scope object in their exchange mode.

 ## aux.exchange_mode.volatile.VolatileFlat